What Is a Works Council?

 What Are the Staff Representation Rights and Responsibilities?

-The purpose is to benefit both the employer and employees, through the representation in the workplace and a having a forum in which constructive feedback can allow the business to progress.
+The purpose of the council is to benefit both the employer and employees, through the representation in the workplace and a having a forum in which constructive feedback can allow the business to progress.
 Their rights and responsibilities is solely intended to protect employees in the working environment.

 Does your company employ 1 to 10 employees?